 A resistance band allows you to easily target weaker muscle groups and is a big reason why they’re widely used in fitness.

 Resistance bands are lightweight and very portable so you can exercise anywhere.
-Not having time to workout is one of the most common reasons we hear that limit peoples’ diabetes self care (which we wrote about here).
+Not having time to workout is one of the most common reasons we hear that limit peoples’ diabetes self care.
 We know self care is hard when you don’t have much time in your day but if you start by committing 15 minutes a day for self care, that’s a big step towards controlling diabetes.

 Resistance bands work wonders for if you have limited time.
 Doing just 5 minutes of the bands squats we talk about below is enough to start burning blood sugar.
 Keep a pair of bands in your car or at work and you can easily get 15 minutes of quality exercise every day.